-Yumi Komagata from Rurouni Kenshin.
-Once a very well-known, beautiful, and intelligent oiran (courtesan), she fell in despair during the Meiji Restoration as she saw the uglier side of the Japanese high society and experienced many hardships.
+Yumi Komagata was once a very well-known, beautiful, and intelligent oiran (courtesan), she fell in despair during the Meiji Restoration as she saw the uglier side of the Japanese high society and experienced many hardships.
 Fed up with this new world, built on lies and injustice in her eyes, she turned towards a man who offered her dignity and solace: Magnificent Bastard Makoto Shishio.

 Other broken birds in this series are Shura the Pirate (forced to reject her femininity to lead her men without fear), Tomoe Yukishiro (hardened and depressed after her fiancé's death, learns to love again thanks to Kenshin...and dies), and Sayo Magdaria (a lonely Christian Ill Girl who closed herself since her parents' violent deaths).

-Kagerou from Basilisk.
-A beautiful woman whose powers literally kill through sex, she's forbidden from marrying the only man she's ever loved, despite possessing all other requisites (beauty, noble blood, Action Girl skills, etc.), thus, she becomes very embittered and sad as time passes and loses all hope of being happy with Gennosuke...
+Kagerou is a beautiful woman whose powers kill through sex, she's forbidden from marrying the only man she's ever loved, despite possessing all other requisites (beauty, noble blood, Action Girl skills, etc.), thus, she becomes very embittered and sad as time passes and loses all hope of being happy with Gennosuke...

 By the end of the series, Princess Oboro has become so utterly broken...that she ends up killing herself both to save her beloved Gennosuke and free herself from the Gambit Pileup she's trapped in.
 This makes Gennosuke cross the path into broken bird-dom, and he kills himself too, Oboro's lifeless body in his arms.

-Takako Shimizu from Chobitshides her pain so well that only Hideki's best friend, Shinbo (and the rest of the main cast, by extension), ever discover it.
-No one else had a clue that she had basically become invisible to her husband due to his infatuation with a persocom.
+Takako Shimizu hides her pain so well that only Hideki's best friend, Shinbo (and the rest of the main cast, by extension), ever discover it.
+No one else had a clue that she had become invisible to her husband due to his infatuation with a persocom.
 Shinbo's a big believer that The Power of Love can heal her and succeeds.

-Yumi is another Chobits example, but for an entirely different reason.
+Yumi, but for a different reason.
 She'd found out that her boss, the owner of the Chiroru Bakery, had once been married to a persocom who, entirely by coincidence, was also named Yumi, who tragically died after sacrificing herself by pushing her husband out of the way of an oncoming car.
 This made Yumi feel inferior and afraid of being compared to his wife.
 She forced herself to quit her job at Chiroru to avoid the pain of having to see him.
 This also eventually works out, thanks to Hideki.

 Misaki, despite also being the Token Loli of the series, also has some very apparent Broken Bird tendencies as well.
 She flinches noticeably when she presumes another character is going to strike her because of the fact that she was forced to live with her abusive stepfather who constantly beat her, and she also attempts suicide by throwing herself off the same cliff her mother did years before.

-Urd, the elder half sister of Belldandy in Ah!
-My Goddess.
-She's had a great deal of trouble coming to terms with her part divine, part demonic heritage, though she's made significant progress with it over the course of the series.
+Urd, the elder half sister of Belldandy in has had a great deal of trouble coming to terms with her part divine, part demonic heritage, though she's made significant progress with it over the course of the series.